 Spacecraft guidance, navigation and control (GNC)

 Trajectory / mission / maneuver design and optimization

-Manuscripts will be accepted based on the quality of the extended abstract, the originality of the work and/or ideas, and the anticipated interest in the proposed subject.
-Submissions that are based on experimental results or current data, or report on ongoing missions, are especially encouraged.
+Papers will be accepted based on the quality of the extended abstract, the originality of the work and/or ideas, and the anticipated interest in the proposed subject.
+Papers that contain experimental results or current data, or report on ongoing missions, are especially encouraged.

-Proposals are being considered for suitable special sessions, such as topical panel discussions, invited sessions, workshops, mini-symposia, and technology demonstrations.
-A proposal for a panel discussion should include the session title, a brief description of the discussion topic(s), and a list of the speakers and their qualifications.
+Proposals are being accepted for suitable special sessions, including panel discussions, invited sessions, workshops, mini-symposia, and technology demonstrations.
+A proposal for a topical panel discussion should include the session title, a brief description of the discussion topic(s), and a list of the speakers and their qualifications.
 For an invited session, workshop, mini-symposium, or demonstration, a proposal should include the session title, a brief description, and a list of proposed activities and/or invited speakers and paper titles.
-Prospective special-session organizers should submit their proposals to the Technical Chairs.
+Prospective session organizers should submit their proposals to the Technical Chairs.

 BREAKWELL STUDENT TRAVEL AWARD